Schweitzer-Mauduit Internationa – Consensus Indicates Potential 43.0% Upside

-Schweitzer-Mauduit Internationa with ticker code (SWM) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
-The target price ranges between 48 and 42 with a mean TP of 45.
-Now with the previous closing price of 31.46 this is indicating there is a potential upside of 43.0%.
-The 50 day moving average now sits at 32.78 and the 200 day MA is 30.94.
+Schweitzer-Mauduit Internationa found using ticker (SWM) have now 2 analysts in total covering the stock.
+The consensus rating is ‘Strong_Buy’.
+The range between the high target price and low target price is between 48 and 42 calculating the mean target price we have 45.
+With the stocks previous close at 31.46 this indicates there is a potential upside of 43.0%.
+There is a 50 day moving average of 32.78 while the 200 day moving average is 30.94.
 The company has a market capitalisation of $981m.
-Find out more information at: http://www.swmintl.com
+Visit the company website at: http://www.swmintl.com

 Schweitzer-Mauduit International, together with its subsidiaries, provides engineered solutions and advanced materials for various industries worldwide.
 The company operates through two segments, Advanced Materials & Structures and Engineered Papers.
 The Advanced Materials & Structures segment manufactures and sells resin-based rolled goods, such as nets, films, and meltblown materials for filtration, transportation, construction and infrastructure, medical, and industrial end-markets.
 The Engineered Papers segment provides low ignition propensity cigarette papers that are designed to self-extinguish when not actively being smoked; reconstituted tobacco, and wrapper and binder products use in machine-made cigars; alkaline battery separator papers; and commodity paper grades for printing and writing, flooring laminates, and food service packaging.
 The company was incorporated in 1995 and is headquartered in Alpharetta, Georgia.